Vivan24/Hangman_Project/README.md

 #### Quick Summary

-This program runs the hangman game with **7** lives.

-It allows you to guess the word letter by letter.
+This program runs the hangman game with **7** lives, where you have to guess the word letter by letter.

 The game also provides you with important information.
 As a list of examples:
 * How many lives you have remaining